ZyWang7/TMU/HaMeR_TMU/README.md

 # HaMeR_TMU

-TMU integration for **[HaMeR](https://github.com/geopavlakos/hamer)** (ViT-based 3D hand mesh regression).
+TMU integration for **[HaMeR](https://github.com/geopavlakos/hamer)** (Reconstructing Hands in 3D with Transformers).
 This folder adds TMU’s token-grid restoration to HaMeR’s inference to improve throughput while preserving stable scale and alignment.

 ---